yasdpt/yasdpt/README.md

 ### Hi there 👋
-Im yasin and I'm an Android developer.
+I'm yasin and I'm a Flutter developer.
-- 🌱 I’m currently learning Flutter
 - 📫 How to reach me: @mryas on telegram

 <!--